-The Committee observe that since it has not been possible for the department to effect the recoveries from the Panchayat/Development Department even though pretty a long time has elapsed, no useful purpose would be served by insisting for payment.
-The Committee, therefore, recommend that such old cases of recovery should be reviewed and the desirability of writing off the recoveries be considered.
-The Committee feel that in future also it would be desirable not to levy any such charge on the Panchayats in view of their difficult go into the whole matter ab-intio and submit report to the Committee within a period of six months of the date of presentation of this report.
+The Committee observe that since it has not been possible for the department to effect the recoveries from the Panchayat/Development.
+Department even though pretty a long time has elapsed, no useful purpose would be served by insisting for payment.
+The Committee, therefore, recommend that, such old cases of recovery should be reviewed and the desirability of writing off the recoveries be considered.
+The Committee feel that in future also it would be desirable not to levy any such charge on the Panchayats in view of their difficult economic condition.
+The Committee would, therefore, like the department to go into the whole matter ab-intio and submit report to the Committee within a period of six months of the date of presentation of this report.

-(v)(b'(i) During the course of oral examination on 6-9-1982 the departmental representative explained to the Committee that the failure of the tubewell was not due to the over pumping as mentioned in the audit para or due to defective designing, but it was a case of normal failure.
-The Committee however, drew the attention of the departmental representative to the letter which was written by the concerned Superintending Engineer and a copy thereof endorsed to the Accountant General, Haryana, wherein it was, inter-aha, stated :--
+(v)(b'(i) During the course of oral examination on 6-9-1982 the departmental representative explained to the Committee that the failure of the tubewell was not due to the over pumping as mentioned in the audit para, of due to defective designing, but it was a case of normal failure.
+The Committee however, drew the attention of the departmental representative to the letter which was written by the concerned Superintending Engineer and a copy thereof endorsed to the Accountant General, Haryana, wherein it was, inter-alia, stated :--

-"The possible reason for the failure of this tube-well appears to be over pumping which could not be avoided because this is the minimum limit of water required against the claim."
+"The possible reason for the failure of this tube-well appears to be over pumping which could not be avoided because this is the minimum limit of water required against the claim?"...

-The departmental representative was, therefore, asked to explain as to how a contradictory stand was being taken when the position given in the audit-para was clearly borne out-from the above said letter of the Executive Engineer.
+The departmental representative was, therefore, asked to explain as to how a contradictory stand was being taken when the position given in the audit-para was clearly borne cout-from the above said letter of the Executive Engineer.

+...
 The departmental representative in reply stated that there was a general tendency particularly at the level of Executive Engineers not to explain the case properly to the Audit.
 He admitted that had the position of the case been properly explained in the first instance the para would not have come before the Public Accounts Committee.

 The Committee observe that the departments do not pay due attention to the audit objections at the initial stage and correct position is investigated only when the para is to come up before the Committee.
-The Committee would, therefore, like the Finance Department to issue general instructions to all fleads c of Departments etc. so as to emphasise the need of sorting jout such like objections speedily by forwarding correct information to the Accountant General so that the necessity to bring such matters before the Public Accounts Committee is obviated in future.
+The Committee would, therefore, like the Finance Department to issue general instructions to all Heads tions speedily by forwarding correct information to the Accountant General so that the necessity to bring such matters before the Public Accounts Committee this lobviated in future.

-The departmental representatives were orally examined at length in regard to the tubew.ll which could not be commissioned for want of electric connection.
-In rcply to a question of the Committee, the representative of the department stated that at times a time lag of two years took place between the completion of the well and its energisation by the Haryana State Electricity Board.
+: (ii) The departmental representatives were orally examined at length in regard to the tubewell which could not be commissioned for want of electric connection.
+In reply to a question of the Committee, the representative of the department stated that at times a time lag of two years took place between the completion of the well and its energisation by the Haryana State Electricity Board.